Shrimp and Corn Chowder – a delicious lightened-up version of a comforting classic – adapted from Cooking Light

-This is a really tasty, lightened-up chowder, adapted from Cooking Light.
+This is a really tasty, lightened-up shrimp and corn chowder, adapted from Cooking Light.
 There’s no cream at all.
 The base is chicken stock and low-fat milk…and there’s just enough butter and bacon to make it taste decadent!

 I honestly can’t imagine drinking New England clam chowder out of a bowl – it’s pretty thick!
 But the folks from North Carolina went along with it, and Eddie and Cookie were saved!

 Here’s the recipe for Shrimp and Corn Chowder.
 If you try this recipe I hope you’ll come back to leave a comment.
 I’d love to know what you think!Print

 A easy, delicious, lightened up shrimp and corn chowder.

 - Cuisine: American